mattgiguere/mattgiguere.github.io/_posts/2015-03-15-electric-rates-by-state.md

 ###Fraction of Median Income Used Towards Electric

 The next question I would like to address is what is the fraction of income that is used towards electric by state.
+To answer this I used the results from the above analysis in addition to the Annual Social and Economic Supplement Current Income of Households by State Using 2-Year-Average Medians from the US Census Bureau, which can be downloaded [here][uscbincome].